This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Acquired hypothyroidism is a condition that develops when your child's thyroid gland makes little or no thyroid hormone.
-Thyroid hormones help control body temperature, heart rate, and how your child gains or loses weight.
-Thyroid hormones play an important role in normal growth and development in children.
+Thyroid hormones help control body temperature, heart rate, growth, and gaining or losing weight.
+Thyroid hormones play an important role in the normal growth and development of children.
 Acquired hypothyroidism usually affects children starting at 6 months of age.
-Some children who have hypothyroidism when they are born only show signs and symptoms much later in childhood.
+Some children who have hypothyroidism when they are born show signs and symptoms much later in childhood.

 WHILE YOU ARE HERE:

 Let your child rest when needed.
-Ask your child's caregiver when your child may return to normal activity.
+Ask your child's healthcare provider when your child may return to normal activity.